Fascist infiltration of schools in the late 70s – NF attempts to recruit children

-Football terraces were good recruitment grounds for the far right but schools were another arena of activity.
+Football terraces were recruitment grounds for the extreme right but schools were another arena of activity.
 In one report, there was a quote from a fascist group:

 We welcome young people.
 We make or break them.
 Many are coming to us with the rise in unemployment.
 Skinheads are prime material – raw and aggressive.
 They need an identity.
 The whole point of getting children is to indoctrinate them.
 We are building a Nazi society through the youth of today.